dlewis-n26/learn-you-a-kotlin/README.md

     * Remove empty ctor body
     * Convert withXxx methods to single expression  - note lack of new
     * Convert withXxx methods to invoke .copy (do via add argument names and talk about argument names)
-    * ***** Duncan says don't Talk about extension functions a bit.
-      * Try to move withXxx methods out of class into extension methods ... but it makes Java code too ugly
     * run the tests, check diffs, talk about diffs, checkin
   * SessionTests
     * convert to Kotlin